LinkiTools/riscv-buildbot/docs/source/worker.md

 ~$ pyenv shell 3.6.2
 ```

+Make sure that after installing Python there's no warning about
+missing `bz2` dependencies.
+You need this compiled into Python to
+successfully install `twisted` later on (a dependency of
+`buildbot-worker`).
+To fix this, on Fedora 26 (for example) you can do
+`dnf install bzip2-devel`.
+Afterwards, uninstall and reinstall Python
+`3.6.2`.

 From this point onwards we have a Python `3.6.2` installation
 working.
 We can now create a directory for the buildbot worker, create
 a virtual environment to install Python dependencies and edit the